 Looking for the best things to do in Symi, Greece?
 I planned the perfect picturesque trip to this Greek island and want to help you do the same!

-In this post, I will give you a complete guide to all the best things to do on the little island of Symi!
+In this post, I will give you a complete guide to all the best things to do on the little island of Symi, including where to eat, the must-see spots, and hidden treasures that will make your trip unforgettable!

 The island offers hiking trails, a mountainous landscape, and some of the most beautiful beaches with sun umbrellas.

-Symi Greece is one of the perfect island hopping destinations for in the Dodecanese Islands!
+Symi Greece is one of the perfect island hopping destinations in the Dodecanese Islands!

 Here are the top things to do in Symi, Greece.
 Ranked in no particular order.
 If I were visiting Symi alone or with a partner, these are the must-see attractions in this lovely place.